Paralegal Salary Guide UK 2026

 Private client has also strengthened.
 An ageing client base across much of the South of England keeps demand steady, and firms need paralegals who can handle sensitive administration well.
 Candidates with probate experience, estate administration knowledge and strong client care are often receiving more than they would have a year or two ago.

 Commercial property is another area to watch.
 In market towns and regional centres alike, firms want dependable support around transactions, completions and post-completion work.
 When experienced candidates are scarce, salaries rise.
+For more on what is happening in this area at a qualified level, see our commercial property solicitor salary guide.

 How to judge whether a move is worth it